krishnaku/pypcalc/pcalc/docs/presence_calculus_complete_v3.md

 ---

-# Topological Foundations and Sheaf Semantics of the Presence Calculus
+# Topological Foundations and Sheaf Semantics of the presence calculus

 ## Observation Windows and Open Sets